nobitagit/SQL-tokenizer/README.md

 # SQL tokenizer

-> analyzes SQL statements and converts it into a list of tokens
+> analyzes a SQL statement and converts it into a list of tokens

 [Installation](#installation) |
 [Usage](#usage) |